SonjaCutts/scutts/README.md

 # scutts
-This is my Geographic Visualization portfolio!
+This is my Geographic Visualization portfolio.
+It is used for maintaining the source code and publishing web mapping assignments for GEOG:3540.
-GEOG3540/scutts - Sonja Cutts